sodbaveka/ldap_backup_with_ansible/README.md

 # EN
 Hello World!

-My name is Mickael alias sodbaveka.
+My name is Mickaël alias sodbaveka.
 I created this repository as a lab to discover git, gitHub, Python and Ansible.

 My project as a learner is to create a python script to automate the saving of objects from an ldap directory to files of different exploitable formats (ldif, json, yml).
 Another python script will allow data to be restored to a backup server, using the generated json file.